-Impairment losses amounting to \$1,250,000 (2012: \$Nil) from continuing operations and \$57,000 (2012: \$Nil) from discontinued operation in relation to certain motor launches and barges have been recognised in the "other operating expenses" and "Loss from discontinued operation, net of tax" line item of the consolidated income statement respectively.
-The recoverable amounts of certain motor launches from continuing operations were based on their value in use by virtue of contracts the Company has secured from these vessels to generate future economic benefits for the Company.
-The recoverable amount of one motor launch was based on its fair value less costs to sell by reference to indicative market valuation performed by an independent professional valuer.
-For the assets relating to the discontinued operation, the recoverable amounts were based on contracted selling prices for the assets which were subsequently sold in 2014.
+Impairment losses amounting to \$184,000 (2013: \$1,250,000) from continuing operations and \$NIL (2013: \$57,000) from discontinued operation in relation to certain motor launches and barges have been recognised in "other operating expenses" and "Loss from discontinued operation, net of tax" line items of the consolidated income statement respectively.
+The recoverable amount of a motor launch from continuing operations in 2014 was based on its net realisable value from quotations that the Company has obtained.
+The recoverable amounts of motor launches from continuing operations in 2013 were based on their value in use by virtue of contracts the Company has secured from these vessels to generate future economic benefits for the Company.
+For the assets relating to the discontinued operation in 2013, the recoverable amounts were based on contracted selling prices for the assets which were subsequently sold in 2014.